-Significant changes in functional expenses occurred in the following areas as of June 30, 2018:
+Significant changes in functional expenses occurred in the following areas as of June 30, 2019:

-- Instructional expenses decreased \$4.4 million due primarily to planned cost reductions related to lower enrollment, a decrease in the number of filled faculty positions and a decrease in instructional expenses on grants and contracts. - Scholarships and Fellowship expenses increased \$1.1 million.
+- Instructional expenses decreased \$3.6 million due primarily to planned cost reductions related to lower enrollment including a decrease in the number of filled faculty positions and a corresponding decrease in instructional supplies and equipment spending. - Research expenses increased \$1.2 million primarily due to increased compensation and supplies and equipment expense on sponsored projects.